Cgdsblc/titanic-data-project/README.md

 - `visualization/`: Visualization file for the graphs and the dashboard.

 ## Tools and Languages Used
-- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- Python (Pandas, NumPy, Matplotlib, Seaborn, SQLite3)
 - SQL
 - Tableau